Outer Banks Facts

 Outer Banks Physical Description

-To begin with, it must be pointed out that the incredible location known as the Outer Banks includes more than just one feature.
-In point of fact, this dazzling wonder of Nature contains a total of 8 islands and peninsulas, along with numerous sandbars.
+To begin with, it must be pointed out that the incredible location now known as the Outer Banks includes vastly more than just one single feature.
+In point of fact, this dazzling wonder of Nature and geology contains a total of 8 islands and peninsulas, along with numerous sandbars.

 This forms a roughly arch-shaped structure, lying offshore of the continent itself.
-But the precise nature of the chain constantly changes in minor ways.
+However, the precise nature of the chain constantly changes, usually in minor ways.
 Many of the smaller features, such as the sandbars frequently change, due to the influence of strong storms in the region.

-The vast majority of the truly visually stunning landscape of the Outer Banks further remains quite flat in nature.
+The vast majority of the truly visually mesmerizing landscape of the aptly-named Outer Banks further remains comparatively flat overall in nature.
 The exceptions to this principle, though few, generally come in the form of sand dunes, some of which can reach 100 ft (30.5 m) in height.

-Many of the fabulous islands also possess numerous beautiful beaches.
-These sometimes have relatively expansive dimensions.
-Some of the islands also possess a highly elongated shape, in some places being no more than 1 mi (1.6 km) in width.
+Many of the fabulous islands comprising the marvelous grouping also possess numerous beautiful beaches.
+These sometimes boast relatively expansive dimensions.
+Some of the islands also possess a highly elongated shape, in some places even measuring no more than 1 mi (1.6 km) in width.

 Outer Banks Location and Wildlife

-First of all, the magnificent work of Nature named the Outer Banks formed in the Northern Hemisphere, along the edge of a specific portion of the east coast of North America.
+For those who wonder, the magnificent work of Nature named the Outer Banks formed in the Northern Hemisphere.
+There, it sits along the edge of a specific portion of the east coast of North America.
 More specifically, this area forms the eastern coast of the country of the United States.

-Within that range, the majority of this feature extends along the shoreline of the state of North Carolina.
-A tiny portion of this geological wonder nevertheless extends northward, along the shore of the state of Virginia.
-But, that forms only the leading edge of it.
+Within that range, the majority of this eye-catching feature extends along the shoreline of the state of North Carolina.
+A tiny portion of this geological marvel nevertheless extends northward, lying along the shore of the state of Virginia.
+But, that constitutes only the leading edge of the formation.

-The Outer Banks serve as home to a rich and diverse ecological system.
-As a result of its unique climate and positioning, many species call it home.
+The amazing Outer Banks also serve as home to a rich and surprisingly diverse ecological system.
+As a result of its unique climate and positioning, a great many species call it home.
 This includes a variety of seabirds.
 Many varieties of mammals also appear here, having arrived from the mainland.

-Also, many forms of vegetation flourish here, as well.
-This includes such varied species as beach grasses and various trees, such as palms, as well as Spanish Moss.
-However, its most noted wildlife consists of a sizable herd of wild horses, living on the island of Corolla.
+Many forms of vegetation also flourish here, as well.
+Such a listing includes such varied species as beach grasses and various trees, such as palms, as well as Spanish Moss.
+However, its most noted wildlife actually consists of a sizable herd of wild horses, being present on the island of Corolla.

 Outer Banks Climate

-Because of its unique positioning, the stunning Outer Banks, along with its other marvels, enjoys a most remarkable climate.
-In point of fact, despite being less than 30 mi (48 km) offshore in most places, it has a decidedly humid subtropical climate.
+As mentioned previously, because of its unique positioning, the stunning Outer Banks, along with the countless marvels it holds, enjoys a most remarkable climate.
+In point of fact, despite being less than 30 mi (48 km) offshore in most places, it possesses a decidedly humid subtropical climate.

-Even the temperature of the ocean tends to be warmer than that along the continental shore.
-Specifically, this means that wintertime temperatures rarely reach the freezing point, in any part of its area.
-Also, the winds help to moderate the effects of summer temperatures.
+Even the temperature of the ocean tends to be markedly warmer than that along the continental shore.
+Specifically, this means that wintertime temperatures rarely reach the freezing point within any part of its area.
+The winds additionally help to moderate the effects of summer temperatures.

 Generally, though, the winter and fall periods remain somewhat warmer than inland areas.
-Meanwhile, spring and summer tend to be milder, thanks to nearly constant sea winds.
-Sadly, however, its location also makes the region prone to hurricanes.
+Meanwhile, the spring and summer seasons tend to be moderately milder, thanks to nearly constant sea winds.
+Sadly, however, its geographical location also makes the region prone to hurricanes.

-In fact, regardless of its otherwise excellent conditions, it remains the most hurricane prone region north of the state of Florida.
-Finally, although snow in winter does happen, the average yearly total amounts to less than 3 in (7.6 cm) in even the most northern sections.
+In fact, regardless of its otherwise excellent conditions, it lamentably remains the most hurricane prone region north of the state of Florida.
+Thankfully, though snow in winter does sometimes happen, the average total amounts to less than 3 in (7.6 cm) in even the most northern sections.

-Check out our other articles on Earth’s Many Magnificent Bees, Pesquet’s Parrot, Mount Roraima, Naked Man Orchid, Pink Fairy Armadillo, White Witch Moth, Purple Frog
+Check out our other articles on Earth’s Many Magnificent Bees, Pesquet’s Parrot, Mount Roraima, Naked Man Orchid, Pink Fairy Armadillo, White Witch Moth, Purple Frog, Jewelled Gecko

 Leave a Reply